Meerisha/my-project/README.md

 ## Features
 - Chat interface for testing the agent
-- Mock responses when OpenAI quota is exceeded
+- Mock responses when OpenAI
 - Environment variable setup for API keys

 ## Getting Started